South Sister Summit

-Approximate hike time: 7 hours w/ an average pace of 1.8 mph (most people take 6-9 hours to do this hike).
+Approximate hike time: 7 hours w/ an average pace of 1.8 mph (most people average 6-10 hours to do this hike).

 Difficulty: Difficult

-Trail usage: Very high during the summer, high on early fall weekends, low on fall weekdays
+Trail usage: High during the summer, high on early fall weekends, low on fall weekdays

-(Best time to go is July when there are still some snow fields which makes for easier hiking).
+(Best time to go is early July because the weather is good and there are still some snow patches which makes hiking up easier than hiking through the scree).

 Pit toilet at trailhead: Yes

-Trail allows: Dogs on leash July 15 - September 15 (but I recommend leaving your dog at home due to sharp rocks, lack of water and lots of sun exposure), backpacking/camping
+Trail allows: Dogs on leash July 15 - September 15 (but I recommend leaving your dog at home due to sharp rocks, lack of water and lots of sun exposure), camping, touring.

-Approximate hike time: 7 hours w/ an average pace of 1.8 mph (most people take 6-9 hours to do this hike).
+Approximate hike time: 7 hours w/ an average pace of 1.8 mph (most people average 6-10 hours to do this hike).

 Difficulty: Difficult

-Trail usage: Very high during the summer, high on early fall weekends, low on fall weekdays
+Trail usage: High during the summer, high on early fall weekends, low on fall weekdays

-(Best time to go is July when there are still some snow fields which makes for easier hiking).
+(Best time to go is early July because the weather is good and there are still some snow patches which makes hiking up easier than hiking through the scree).

 Pit toilet at trailhead: Yes

-Trail allows: Dogs on leash July 15 - September 15 (but I recommend leaving your dog at home due to sharp rocks, lack of water and lots of sun exposure), backpacking/camping
+Trail allows: Dogs on leash July 15 - September 15 (but I recommend leaving your dog at home due to sharp rocks, lack of water and lots of sun exposure), camping, touring.

 This next 1 mile section is the tamest part of the entire hike.
-Enjoy this part, as you easily hike along the plateau here, marveling at the many views this hike has to offer.
+Enjoy this part, as you easily hike along the plateau, marveling at the many views this hike has to offer.
 Broken Top and Moraine Lake to the east, Mt.
 Bachelor to the southeast, and grandiose South Sister looming out in front of you.
 From here it is hard to imagine that you are only 3 miles from the summit, since the mountain looks so far away.
 But these are 3 of the most strenuous miles!
-Even if you are in generally good shape, work out 4-5 days a week, eat healthy and hike with a pack at least once a week, these 6.25 miles with 5,000 ft. of elevation gain will take it out of you!
+Even if you are in generally good shape, work out 4-5 days a week, eat healthy and hike with a pack at least once a week, this 12.5 mile hike with 5,000 ft. of elevation gain will take it out of you!

-As quickly as it came, the semi-easy section of the hike is gone.
+As quickly as it came, the semi-easy section of the hike is done.
 The next 1.5 miles up to Lewis Glacier are incredibly steep, but here you will have larger rocks to step on like stairs, which is a huge help.
-Once the large rocks end the scree beings.
+Once the large rocks end, the scree begins.
 The scree is loose and difficult to walk on, so this is where it is helpful if you go in early to mid-July because there will still be large snow fields that will help immensely with traction.
 The earlier in the morning you go the better, before the snow fields start to get slushy.
-Take some microspikes and you will have a much easier time getting up the mountain.
+Take some micro spikes and you will have a much easier time getting up the mountain.

 Directions: